-The synovial fluid taken from a joint during arthrocentesis (joint aspiration) may be tested in a lab as part of the diagnostic process.
-Learn how chemical, microscopic, and microbial analyses can help support or rule out the diagnosis of certain conditions.
+The synovial fluid taken from a joint during arthrocentesis (joint aspiration) may be tested to aid in diagnosis, using chemical, microscopic, or microbial analyses

-Read a step-by-step overview of arthrocentesis, also called joint aspiration.
-This simple procedure typically does not require preparation, and may be done with medical imaging, such as ultrasound or fluoroscopy, to help guide the needle into place.
+Joint aspiration typically does not require preparation, and may be done with medical imaging, such as ultrasound or fluoroscopy, to guide the insertion needle.

-Arthrocentesis, also called joint aspiration, involves using a needle or syringe to drain the fluid from a joint capsule.
-Arthrocentesis may be used to both diagnose and treat joint problems, such as arthritis.
-A similar procedure, called bursal aspiration, is used to treat bursitis.
+Arthrocentesis, or joint aspiration, uses a needle or syringe to drain fluid from a joint.
+It is used to diagnose and treat joint problems, such as arthritis.